brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-07.md

 shoulders.

 "*Why mussst humansss be sssooo unpleasssant?* *You left me to take a nap, and I'm put in a jar.
-It'ssss*very*rude."*
+It'ssss*very*rude.*"

 "*I'm sssorry, your majesssty.
-I'll will try my bessst to have you sssent home as sssoon asss possssible."*
+I'll will try my bessst to have you sssent home as sssoon asss possssible.*"

 "*You're welcome to join me, princeling.
-The other humansss don't ssseem to treat you any bettersss,"* she offered.
+The other humansss don't ssseem to treat you any bettersss,*" she offered.
 Harry smiled.

 "*Perhapsss when I am a bit older I will come to visssit you, my Queen.
-For now I have to deal with the rude people."*
+For now I have to deal with the rude people.*"

 He set her on the bed as he changed out of his hospital pajamas, and into a fresh set of clothes that had been placed on a chair by his bed.